How to Conduct Competitor Backlink Analysis for Quick WinsHow to

 We see that the top three organic rankings are dominated by a really nice featured snippet from the first website, followed by a couple of other results.
 These sites are doing something right in order to rank within the top three for this search query, so let's take a look at exactly what they are doing here in terms of linking domains.

 I am going to run each ranking domain through Ahrefs to get an idea of their Domain Rating, the total number of referring domains as well as the backlinks which are pointing to their page.
+Also, you can check out Backlink checker or Keyword tool if you want to vary your toolset.

-Use the Ahrefs 'Site explorer' tool and paste the competing URL into the box and click search:
+As we work with Ahrefs, use the Ahrefs 'Site explorer' tool and paste the competing URL into the box and click search:

 We will see a full overview of the pages Domain Rating, total number of backlinks, total number of referring domains as well as the number of organic keywords which Google have indexed for this specific page, plus loads of other essential information relating to many core metrics you can use: